How To Know If Apple Watch Is Charging

 How do I know if my Apple Watch is charging when it’s dead?

 When the battery is fully charged, the watch should turn on automatically.
 To check the state of charging, tap the screen whenever you like.
-The watch will be charging if it is correctly positioned on the charger and the charger is connected to a wall outlet and power source.
+The watch will be charging if it is properly positioned on the charger and the charger is connected to a wall outlet and power source.